CodeAtlas/VeeContactPicker/README.md

 Contact's image placeholder are provided by [AGCInitials](https://github.com/andreacipriani/UIImageView-AGCInitials).
 You can customize the color palette if you want, see the README of AGCInitials.

-- If you want to change or localize the strings shown by the picker, look at:
+- If you want to change or localize the strings shown by the picker, look at this property:

 ```objective-c
 veeContactPickerOptions.veeContactPickerStrings